stelijahsoftware/marelias-notepad/README.md

 X - Change the default flags of (sort by date; reverse order.. etc) X - Touch the parent folder whenever a note is edited (created issue https://github.com/gsantner/markor/issues/2382) X - change icon
+X - remove auto insertion of tabs when enter is pressed on a line with multiple spaces + prevent auto insertion of '-' when enter is pressed on a line beginning with '-'.
+Solved in bd240b3df2fb81a80ff3ea402c03693c918a10d9

 # High priority:
 [H] - Use a single process (for editor and file manager).
 It has to do with starting and stopping activities (see SettingsActivity, MainActivity.. etc)